Ocovert/Tutorial/Covert_Drives.md

 # Hard Disk Drives & Solid State Drives
-<p>- The longterm memory of the computer.
+<p>- This acts as the longterm memory of the computer.
 Where things such as the users Apps, Photos, Music, and Documents are stored.</p>

 ***